aretasg/findORF/README.md

 * -o option to write an output to a FASTA file;
 * -n option to include ORFs with ambiguous calls;
 * -c <codon> option to search ORFs with a start codon specified by the user (default = 'ATG');
-* -t <file name> selecting the translation table (default = TABLE1.DAT); You can replace TABLE1.DAT with a translation table of your preference that matches the default file format.
+* -t <file name> selecting the translation table (default = TABLE1.DAT); You can replace TABLE1.DAT (GenBank Standard translation table) with a translation table of your preference that matches the default file format.

 Example input and output files are provided (see foo files);
 Example usage in CLI: "python findORF.py -i seq_foo.fasta -p -o"